ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 multipoint-to-multipoint or hybrid.

 REQ-MULTI-DOMAIN:
-: SIMAP must provide a mechanism to model links between networks.
+: SIMAP must provide a mechanism to model links between networks when the implementation requires multi-domain topologies, topologies with multiple IGP areas or any network partitioning.
 This requirement is about covering connectivity between different networks, sub-networks, or domains.

 REQ-SUBNETWORK: